Cannabis in Russia: Penalties

 In August 2022, the American basketball player Brittney Griner was sentenced to nine years in prison for smuggling 0.7 grams of cannabis oil into Russia in her luggage in February 2022.
 She was released in December 2022 in exchange for Russian arms dealer Viktor Bout.

 Another American citizen, Marc Fogel, was sentenced to 14 years in prison in June 2022 for smuggling 14 vape cartridges and a small amount of cannabis flower into Russia in August 2021.

+In 2024, a German was arrested at Saint Petersburg Pulkovo Airport after Russian customs found gummy bear sweets containing cannabis in his luggage.
+Even small amounts of cannabis in this case can result in up to 7 years in prison.